-Do you dread your middle of the night pumping session?
+Do you hate your middle of the night pumping session?
 No one enjoys them – waking up and hooking yourself up to a breast pump at 3AM isn’t anyone’s idea of fun.
 It doesn’t have to be terrible, though!
-Here are three ways to make middle of the night pumping sessions easier – and get back to sleep faster after you’re done pumping.
+Here are three ways to make middle of the night pumping sessions (also known as MOTN pumps) easier – and get back to sleep faster after you’re done pumping.

 Hook Yourself Up to Pump and Go Back to Sleep

-One option is to wake up, hook yourself up to pump with a hands-free bra, position yourself in a comfy chair, and doze right back off to sleep.
+One option (if you’re pumping at night while baby sleeps) is to wake up, hook yourself up to pump with a hands-free bra, position yourself in a comfy chair, and doze right back off to sleep.

 There is pumping equipment that can make this easier, depending on your circumstances:

 - Pumpin Pals make it easier to lean back without spilling.